Donaldson-Thomas invariants of length 2 flops: Blowup calculation

 Note that $x^2-u(y)$ is not necessarily irreducible, but nonetheless defines a smooth reduced curve in $(\uppi_X^N)^{-1}(U)$.
 It therefore suffices to show that the intersections of this curve with the $x$-axis are generated by a regular system of parameters.
 Let $c$ be one of the square roots of $u(0) \neq 0$, then the curve intersects the $x$-axis at the points $(c,0)$ and $(-c,0)$.
 The defining equation of the curve can be put into the form

 where $x_\pm \colonequals x \pm c$.
 Then $x_+$ is invertible at the point $(0,c)$ and

 is a regular system of parameters for the equation $y(x_-x_+ - u(y) -c^2)$ in $\O_{(0,c)}$.
-It follows that $(\uppi_x^N)^*Z$ is normal crossing at $(0,c)$, and similarly it is normal crossing at $(0,-c)$. \end{proof} The proof of proposition \ref{prop:blowup2} now follows easily from the previous two lemmas. \begin{proof}[Proof of proposition \ref{prop:blowup2}] The divisor $Z$ is defined by the equation
+It follows that $(\uppi_x^N)^*Z$ is normal crossing at $(0,c)$, and similarly it is normal crossing at $(0,-c)$. \end{proof} The proof of Lemma \ref{lem:blowup2} now follows easily from the previous two lemmas. \begin{proof}[Proof of Lemma \ref{lem:blowup2}] The condition $a>b$ implies that $y^{2b+1}$ is the lowest term in $f(y)$, so that the divisor $Z$ is defined by the equation